-c) Local Arrangements Committee Chairperson who is selected by the Future Site Selection Committee and the members of Local Arrangements Committee who are appointed by the Chairperson of the Local Arrangements Committee;

-d) Publicity and Public Relations (the Vice-President shall be Chairperson and will appoint committee members); and e) Finance, Steering and Policy Committee (the Secretary-Treasurer shall be Chairperson).

-- 4. Appoint or reappoint special committees as necessary to carry out NCWSS business. - 5.
-Maintain close liaison with the committee chairs and encourage and assist them in carrying out their duties.

-- 6. Work closely with the Program and Local Arrangements Committees in planning the program for the meetings.
+- a) Program (the President-Elect shall be Chairperson); - b) Appoint a NCWSS representative to the WSSA Science Policy Committee for a term of 2 or more years; - c) Local Arrangements Committee Chairperson who is selected by the Future Site Selection Committee and the members of Local Arrangements Committee who are appointed by the Chairperson of the Local Arrangements Committee; - d) Finance, Steering and Policy Committee (the Secretary-Treasurer shall be Chairperson). - 4.
+Appoint or reappoint special committees as necessary to carry out NCWSS business. - 5.
+Maintain close liaison with the committee chairs and encourage and assist them in carrying out their duties. - 6.
+Work closely with the Program and Local Arrangements Committees in planning the program for the meetings.
 Clearly establish what phases of the program will be done by others.
 Examples of planning the President might reserve for himself/herself are the Banquet Program and invitations to certain guest speakers and award winners. - 7.
 Keep the other officers and Board members advised on significant activities of the NCWSS and solicit their suggestions. - 8.
 Maintain liaison with other organizations with related interests and objectives. - 9.
-Invite national and regional Weed Science Society officers and to officers or representatives of other professional societies or groups to annual meeting. - 10.
-Prepare and circulate a list of names and addresses of current committee members for distribution to the Committee chairs and members and to Board of Directors and to place on the NCWSS web site. - 11.
+Invite national and regional Weed Science Society officers and officers or representatives of other professional societies or groups to annual meeting. - 10.
+Prepare and circulate a list of names and addresses of current committee members for distribution to the Committee chairs and members and to Board of Directors and to place them on the NCWSS web site. - 11.
 Notify distinguished achievement award recipients and new fellows of their selection and invite them to the banquet. - 12.
-Prepare a notebook containing a list of responsibilities, specific details of activities, and relevant correspondence to be passed on to the successor who fills the position.
+Prepare a document containing a list of responsibilities, specific details of activities, and relevant correspondence to be passed on to the successor who fills the position.